Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/sorting-the-timeline.markdown

 @title Sorting the NetNewsWire timeline
 @template nnw5mac_en.html

-The NetNewsWire timeline is the list of articles shown in the centre pane.
+The NetNewsWire timeline is the list of articles shown in the center pane.

 <img src="../../../images/mac-en-main_window_timeline.png"
      alt="A screenshot of the NetNewsWire window calling out the timeline in the middle of the window."